Tommzydanz/Malltiverse/README.md

 ## Features

 - Fetch a list of products
+- Add to wishlist
+- Remove from wishlist
 - Add to Cart
 - Checkout
+- My Order history
 - Make Payment
 - Payment Success Display